Push-Ups (1-Min, Cooper)

 The Cooper Institute protocol uses standard (full) push-ups for males.
 Females may use the modified knee push-up position.
 This timed format differs from the standard push-ups-to-fatigue test.

-Data source: Cooper Institute (Law Enforcement) About this study
+Data source: Cooper Institute (2013 Monograph) About this study

 | Age | Sex | Percentile | ||||